Fortnitepro2024/Fortnitepro2024/README.md

 - 👋 Hi, I’m @Fortnitepro2024
 - 👀 I’m interested in Minecraft and coding
 - 🌱 I’m currently learning how to code
-- 📫 How to reach me Discord: _fortnitepro2024_
+- 📫 How to reach me Discord: _fortnitepro2024_(add underscores before and after then name)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Im funny and rizz up boys more than girls ;)